b2etw/reactive-coroutine-performance-test/README.md

 # Reactive X Coroutine X Performance Test
 * We use Kotlin with six popular Java HTTP Server Side Applications to compare its performance on specific cases.
-* These applications contains
-  * Spring MVC
-  * Spring MVC Async
-  * Spring WebFlux
-  * Spring WebFlux Coroutine
-  * Vert.x
-  * Vert.x Coroutine
-* We will compare its performance on CPU, Network IO or Disk intensive case.
+* Comparing its performance on CPU, Network IO or Disk intensive cases.

 # Target
 * Spring MVC (Servlet)